23 August 2026

 At the same time, Greek taxation is not simple, and the benefits are not automatic.
 Your tax position depends on whether you are considered a Greek tax resident, where your income comes from, whether a double taxation treaty applies, and whether you meet the conditions for one of Greece’s special tax regimes.

-This guide explains the main Greek tax rules expats should understand in 2026, including tax residency, income tax rates, the 50% income tax exemption for new residents, the 7% regime for foreign pensioners, digital nomad tax issues, ENFIA property tax and how to file through AADE, Greece’s Independent Authority for Public Revenue.
+This guide explains the main Greek tax rules expats should understand in 2026, including tax residency, the rates applying to income earned in 2026, the return filed in 2026 for 2025 income, foreign income, the 50% exemption for eligible new residents, the 7% regime for foreign pensioners, ENFIA and filing through AADE, Greece’s Independent Authority for Public Revenue.

 Greek Tax in 2026: What Expats Should Know First